melezhik/swat/intro.md

 POST /login     | LOGIN OK \| BAD LOGIN      | 200 OK \| 401 Unauthorized | login action, required a \`login' and \`password' parameters get passed via POST request.
 Valid credentials are login=admin , password=123456.
 After successful authentication server return a "session" cookie.
 GET /restricted/zone | welcome to restricted area          | 200 OK  \| 403 Forbidden      | this is restricted resource, only authenticated users have access for it

+Having such an appliation should be enough to show some common tasks appearing when writing web application tests:

+* sending data over various http requests
+* using cookies
+* handling http status codes.

 Now having our application routes described we could map them into swat test harness.